What are you doing to inspect your HRSG tubes?

 - HRSGs are problematic, and being proactive in preventing failures is a tough task, but TesTex has solutions.
 Give us a call or request a quote to get with someone who can talk to you about your HRSGs issues.
 We have a number of different tools, and inspections to help you maintain your HRSG for years to come.

-- Can detect both localized wall losses such as pitting and flow accelerated corrosion in the base tube
+- Can detect wall losses such as pitting, flow accelerated corrosion, and under deposit corrosion in the base tube

 - No surface preparation is needed to perform the LFET inspection